GrammaTech/cgc-cbs/README.md

 ## Setup

-The test tools requires that some Python packages be installed:
+The test tools require that some Python packages be installed:

-        sudo pip install matplotlib
+        sudo pip install pycrypto pyyaml matplotlib defusedxml

 And the service launcher must be built: